j0ndough/apex-live-info/README.md

 # apex-live-info
 Script that grabs live info from [Apex Legends Status](https://apexlegendsstatus.com/).

-Currently supports crafting and map rotations.
+Currently supports crafting and map rotations, and current status of live matchmaking servers.

 May be repurposed into a Discord bot or something later, TBD.